Updated: Jul 9

 I used to use way too many paper towels in the kitchen.
 Luckily I found an alternative.
 These unpaper towels look so pretty in my kitchen and save me tons of trips to the grocery store for another pack of disposable paper towels.
 This is such a great addition to your zero waste kitchen and there are so many adorable prints to choose from.

 I absolutely adore my cloth diapers.
 They have saved me lots of money and lots of time by not having to check for the latest diaper discounts and go to the grocery store.
-Next to saving money, I also have prevents my baby to come into contact with too many chemicals the are present in cloth diapers (the blue gelling agent).
+Next to saving money, I also have prevents my baby to come into contact with too many chemicals the are present in disposable diapers (the blue gelling agent).
 Cloth diapers also look super cute on a baby’s bum and provide a nice cushion when kids learn to walk.
 Do you want more benefits of cloth diapers?
 Take a look over here.

 Reusable baby wipes